AdrianVazquezMejia/PersonalWebPage/Readme.md

 # Description
-This is the repository for my personal web site, it is oriented to comercial use and some blog posting.
+This is the repository for my personal web site, it is oriented to comercial use..

 If you are interested can visit it at [here](https://www.adrianvazquez.com.ve).